margaux-works/simple-js-app/README.md

 ## License

 This project is for educational purposes and is not intended for commercial use.
 Pokémon and all related content are trademarks of the Pokémon Company.
-For more information, visit the official Pokémon website (https://www.pokemon.com/us).
+For more information, visit the official [Pokémon website](https://www.pokemon.com/us).